 What’s Hot in the Budapest Food Scene?

 The culinary traditions of a country are always influenced by its history.
-Most of the 20th century was about wars and “Communism” in Hungary, both terrible for the food culture as you can imagine.
-When the political system changed in 1989 and finally our borders were open for traveling and commerce, a new era has begun.
+Most of the 20th century was about wars and “Communism” in Hungary, both terrible for the food culture, as you can imagine.
+When the political system changed in 1989, and finally, their borders were open for traveling and commerce, a new era has begun.

-It took a few years to train a new generation of chefs and gain a new perspective on cooking, but in 2019 there are six Michelin stars restaurants in Budapest, and that is a big deal in Central Europe.
+It took a few years to train a new generation of chefs and gain a new perspective on cooking, but in 2022 there are 20 Michelin stars restaurants in Budapest, and that is a big deal in Central Europe.
 (Yes, it’s a thing.
 We are always in the search for our identity here between the East and the West.)

 So which Michelin star restaurant do we like the most?
-My personal favorite is Babel, with set tasting menus, and always a strong surprising element.
-The executive chef István Veres is from Transylvania, and he brings a lot of inspiration into his plates from his childhood.
-The wine list is also fantastic, the sommelier is in love with local white grapes just as much as we are.
+My personal favorite is Babel, with set tasting menus and always a strong, surprising element.
+The executive chef István Veres is from Transylvania, and he brings a lot of inspiration to his plates from his childhood.
+The wine list is also fantastic.
+The sommelier is in love with local white grapes just as much as we are.

-If you’re on a budget you can still enjoy the wonders of new wave kitchen.
+If you’re on a budget, you can still enjoy the wonders of the new wave kitchen.
 We strongly recommend Töltő if made from scratch sausages sound good to you.
-Even the buns and all the toppings are made at this tiny eatery, and the presentation is exactly like on their very sexy photographs.
+Even the buns and all the toppings are made at this tiny eatery, and the presentation is exactly like in their very sexy photographs.

 Artisan bakeries and specialty coffee shops are also popping up everywhere, and grabbing a pastry and a cappuccino (with the most Instragrammable latte art) at one of them is yet another way of affordable luxury.
 Some of our favorites include Freyja with their unbelievable sourdough croissants (try the pistachio!), The Hatchery with the yummiest cocoa roll, or Artizán with some beautiful cardamom buns.